A26 road: History

-Route
+Route Maidstone

 Maidstone to Tonbridge

-The road starts as a non-primary route at a gyratory with the A20, in Maidstone, and then heads west to the A228, through Barming, Barming Heath, Teston, Wateringbury, and Mereworth where it becomes a primary route.
+The road starts as a non-primary route at a gyratory with the A20, in Maidstone, and then heads west to the A228, through Barming, Barming Heath, Teston, Wateringbury, and Mereworth, where it becomes a primary route.

 It then turns southwest towards Tonbridge and shares the route of the A228 until the next roundabout with Seven Mile Lane.
 The A26 passes through Hadlow and the edge of Tonbridge.
-Since 1970 it has formed an eastern bypass of Tonbridge town centre, which terminates at the Vauxhall roundabout where there are slip roads to the A21 dual carriageway.
-From this roundabout the A2014 Pembury Road runs into Tonbridge.
-The A26 route resumes at the west end of Pembury Road and heads south as Quarry Hill, forming a second grade-separated junction with the A21.
+Since 1970 it has formed an eastern bypass of Tonbridge town centre, which terminates at the Vauxhall roundabout, where there are slip roads to the A21 dual carriageway.
+From this roundabout, the A2014 Pembury Road runs into Tonbridge.
+The A26 route continues at the western end of Pembury Road, heading south as Quarry Hill and forming a grade-separated junction with the A21.

 Tonbridge to Maresfield

-South of Tonbride the A26 passes through Bidborough, Southborough, Royal Tunbridge Wells, Eridge Green, and Boarshead.
+South of Tonbridge the A26 passes through Bidborough, Southborough, Royal Tunbridge Wells, Eridge Green, and Boarshead.
 The road then passes through Crowborough, going past the B2100, and then goes towards Maresfield, where it is interrupted by the A22.

 Ridgewood to Newhaven

-Again heading south-west, the road meets with the A2029 in Lewes after passing Little Horsted, and leaves Lewes heading south via Cuilfail Tunnel until it is interrupted again, this time by the A27.
+Again heading south-west, the road meets with the A2029 in Lewes after passing Little Horsted and leaves Lewes heading south via Cuilfail Tunnel until it is interrupted again, this time by the A27.

-After a short stretch of road where it is merged with the A27 it heads south, ending on the A259 in Newhaven, after passing Tarring Neville and South Heighton.
+After a short stretch of road where it is merged with the A27, it heads south, ending on the A259 in Newhaven, after passing Tarring Neville and South Heighton.

 Distinguishing features

-When entering Lewes from the direction of Uckfield, one is met with a view of the chalk cliffs at the very edge of the South Downs.
-Following this you will enter the Cuilfail Tunnel, constructed in 1983, which leaves at the roundabout The Culfail Spiral, a sculpture created by Peter Randall-Page.
+Approaching Lewes from Uckfield, visitors are greeted by a view of the chalk cliffs at the edge of the South Downs.
+Continuing, you enter the Cuilfail Tunnel, constructed in 1983, which leaves at the roundabout, The Culfail Spiral, a sculpture created by Peter Randall-Page.